An Interview with Sir Thomas Wyatt, the Elder

-Wendy: Firstly, Tom, may I say how truly delighted I am that you, one of the finest metaphysical poets of the Tudor era, has agreed to give his time for this interview.
+Wendy: First, Tom, may I say how truly delighted I am that you, one of the finest metaphysical poets of the Tudor era, have agreed to give his time for this interview.

 Sir Thomas Wyatt: By my faith, Wendy, time ’tis no longer an issue to me.
 And, soothly, ’tis doth me good to speak to you.
 Consider it part payment towards the debt I owe you.

 Wendy (Confused—her normal state but we’ll not go there!): Debt, Tom?
 You owe me no debt!

 Sir Tom: I am beholden to you, Wendy, and you know that full well!
 ‘Tis you who listened to me and wrote my tale as best you could. ’Tis something I’ll remember always!

 Wendy (blushing): Tom, I will never forget you considered me worthy to tell your story.
 Let’s say we are in each other debts!
 But I wanted to ask you questions about your life — if it isn’t too painful — your life up to the execution of Anne Boleyn.
 Would you mind?